CrashOverride85/zc95/docs/LuaNotes.md

 In normal operation, the ZC95 will never generate two pulses at same time - if the channels have been configured with frequencies that would cause two pulses to overlap, one is delayed.
 This is done as pulses overlapping in an uncontrolled/unintended manner can cause unexpected spikes if electrodes are in close proximately, and certainly if two have been joined together in a triphase configuration.

-The triphase support is used to allow the ZC95 to internationally generate pulses that overlap, but in a controlled manner with consistent results.
+The triphase support is used to allow the ZC95 to intentionally generate pulses that overlap, but in a controlled manner with consistent results.

 At present, it only allows one channel to be linked to another, where a pulse on the linked linked channel is generated with a set overlap with the lead channel (further options likely to follow in the future).